-Section-II: Organic Chemistry Practical (11 Experiments)
+CHE51106 Organic Chemistry Practical- 1 (11 Experiments)

-(2 Credits, 48 L, 12T)

-1. Students are trained to different purification techniques in organic chemistry like recrystallization, distillation, steam distillation and extraction.

-2. Students are made aware of safety techniques and handling of chemicals.

-3. Students are made aware of carrying out different types of reactions and their workup methods.

-4. This practical course is designed to make student aware of green chemistry and role of green chemistry in pollution reduction.

-5. Students are made aware of carrying out different types of reactions and their workup methods.

-6. This practical course is designed to make student aware of green chemistry and role of green chemistry in pollution reduction.
+- 1.Students are trained to different purification techniques in organic chemistry like recrystallization, distillation, steam distillation and extraction. - 2.
+Students are made aware of safety techniques and handling of chemicals. - 3.
+Students are made aware of carrying out different types of reactions and their workup methods. - 4.
+This practical course is designed to make student aware of green chemistry and role of green chemistry in pollution reduction. - 5.
+Students are made aware of carrying out different types of reactions and their workup methods. - 6.
+This practical course is designed to make student aware of green chemistry and role of green chemistry in pollution reduction.

-Time allotted: Two practical sessions of 4 hours per week for one semester (one practical session for Section-I and one practical session for Section-II per week is compulsory)
+Time allotted: Two practical sessions of 4 hours per week for one semester (one practical session for Section-II per week is compulsory)